ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_about.md

 ### Stunnel secure connection for regional shares
 {: #fs-eit-stunnel}

 The Mount Helper utility installs stunnel on the compute host that's running a Linux OS.
 Stunnel is an application that creates encrypted TLS tunnels between clients and servers for secure communication.
-In client mode, Stunnel initiates a connection from your virtual server instance of bare metal server to the file share, and tunnels data over a secure connection.
+In client mode, Stunnel initiates a connection from your virtual server instance or bare metal server to the file share, and tunnels data over a secure connection.
 Stunnel requires a PEM file, which typically contains a private key and a certificate.
 When stunnel operates in client mode, it relies on the system-wide SSL/TLS configuration and certificates.
-It can use the default PEM file provided by the Linux distribution rather than generating a custom certificate.
+It can use the default PEM file that is provided by the Linux distribution rather than generating a custom certificate.
 The PEM file is often located in `/etc/ssl/private` or `/etc/pki/tls/private` folder.

 ## Requirements
 {: #fs-mount-helper-requirements}

-Before you can use Mount Helper, ensure that your environment meets the following requirements:
+Before you use Mount Helper, confirm that your environment meets the following requirements:

 * For setting up a secure connection with **zonal** file share, the [Metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled on the virtual server instance.
 If it is not enabled yet, follow the instructions for [enabling metadata in the console](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-enable-service-ui){: ui}[enabling metadata from the CLI](/docs/vpc?topic=vpc-imd-configure-service&interface=cli#imd-metadata-service-enable-cli){: cli}[enabling metadata from the API](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-metadata-service-enable-api){: api} for virtual server instances or [enabling metadata in the console](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=ui#metadata-enable-service-ui-bare-metal){: ui}[enabling metadata from the CLI](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=cli#metadata-service-enable-cli-bare-metal){: cli}[enabling metadata from the API](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=api#metadata-service-enable-api-bare-metal){: api} for bare metal servers.
 * The zonal or regional file share must have [security group access mode](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode), so the VPC's security access groups can be used to define which compute host can mount the share.